jtmiclat/pre-commit-bean-format/README.md

 This will run `bean-format` to all `.bean` and `.beancount` files

-If you plan to use a different extension, you can pass a custom using the files parameters.
+If you plan to use a different extension, you can pass a custom `files` using the files field.

 For example, we have files with extension `.count`:

 ```yaml